Skiiitles/FoxholeArtillery/README.md

 # To Run:
 1) Download, or copy text into an .rb file
-2) Run "ruby ArtyCalc.rb" //or filename chosen
+2) Run "ruby ArtyCalc.rb" #or filename chosen
 3) Input directions given in terminal, using in-game values